kubeshop/testkube/docs/docs/test-types/executor-kubepug.md

 For security, Testkube only supports scanning input files via the KubePug executor.

 Default command for this executor: kubepug
-Default arguments for this executor command: --format=json --input-file <runPath>
+Default arguments for this executor command: --format=json --input-file &lt;runPath&gt;
-(parameters in <> are calculated at test execution)
+(parameters in &lt;&gt; are calculated at test execution)

 Running the KubePug Testkube executor does not require any special installation; Testkube comes with the ability to run Kubepug immediately after installation.